 Prague is a beautiful city with quaint cobbled streets and amazing architecture.
-You’ve probably seen many Prague scenes in movies because it’s a very popular shooting location for filmmakers worldwide.
+You’ve probably seen many movies shot in Prague because it’s a very popular shooting location for filmmakers worldwide.

 Grand cathedrals, old fountains and buildings from the Gothic, Renaissance, and Baroque eras have been featured in Hollywood blockbusters over the years.